alexdoronin/seven_admin/README.md

 # Seven admin.
 Custom admin theme for Drupal 8

-Full copy of the Seven theme.
+Custom theme based on the Seven theme.

 You can add custom css/js for administration puproses.